 So, let’s take a look at the principle marketing basics to review what you should be doing:

 not all consumers are alike (in fact, they can be very different) and they don’t all want the same things from a product.
-So, it makes sense to divide up the market into groups that share similar location, lifestyle, communication channels, demographic characteristics, needs, etc. Often, practitioners call the resulting groups personas.
+So, it makes sense to divide up the market into groups that share a similar location, lifestyle, communication channels, demographic characteristics, needs, etc. Often, practitioners call the resulting group personas.

 Once you have your groups, personas, then construct specific marketing messages that likely resonate with this group.
 Every product has a range of uses and features.
 Simply highlight those uses/ features most important to each target group.
 But, be careful not to say anything that one persona will find disturbing — remember, messages tend to overlap markets, not stay easily within a single market.